sataniccoder/routerex/README.md

 # INSTALL

           python3 install.py
+Or if python3 is default

+          python install.py

-this will install all needed programs using apt-get intall it will also add the program to bash so you can run it from any where with the command:
+this will install all needed programs using apt-get intall it will also add the program to bash so you can run it from anywhere.

+# RUN
+MAKE SURE THAT YOU ARE IN ROOT WHEN YOU RUN THIS PROGRAM OR IT WON'T WORK PROPERLY

           routerex

-# RUN

-          python3 router-sploit.py